SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 ### 2.2 - Set the MongoDB VM to have elevated privileges

-AWS uses a service called Identity and Access Management (IAM) to handle access control.
+AWS uses a service called **Identity and Access Management (IAM)** to handle access control.
 An IAM role is an identity that can be assigned permissions and then attached to resources (like EC2 instances) so that these resources can take actions in AWS on your behalf.

 In this section we will create a new IAM role with policy `ec2:*` which allows any action to be taken on any EC2 resource by anything assigned with this role (which is incredibly dangerous!).
-We will also assign `PutObject` and `GetObject` permissions towards our Public S3 bucket so that we can configure MongoDB to backup to the bucket (see section 2.4 further below).
+We will also assign `PutObject` and `GetObject` permissions towards our Public S3 bucket so that we can configure MongoDB to back up to the bucket (see section 2.4 further below).